Adaptive Redundancy Management for Durable P2P Backup: Application Scenario

 In the unfortunate case of a disk or host crash, the \textbf{restore phase} takes place.
 Data owners contact the remote machines holding their fragments, download at least $k$ of them, and reconstruct the original backup data.

 Before proceeding, we now define the performance metrics we are interested in for this work.
 Overall, we compute the performance of a P2P backup application in terms of the amount of time required to complete the backup and the restore phases, labelled \emph{time to backup} (TTB) and \emph{time to restore} (TTR).
 Moreover, in the following sections, we use baseline values for backup and restore operations which bound both TTB and TTR.
 We compute such bounds as follows: let us assume an \textit{ideal} storage system with unlimited capacity and uninterrupted online time that backs up user data.
 In this case, TTB and TTR only depend on the size of a backup object and on uplink bandwidth and availability of the data owner.
 We label these ideal values \emph{minTTB} and \emph{minTTR}.
 Formally, we have that a peer $i$ with upload and download bandwidth $u_i$ and $d_i$, starting the backup of an object of size $o$ at time $t$, completes its backup at time $t'$, after having spent $\frac o {u_i}$ time online.
 Analogously, $i$ restores a backup object with the same size at $t''$ after having spent $\frac o {d_i}$ time online.
-Hence, we have that $minTTB(i, t)=t' - t$ and $minTTR(i, t)=t'' - t$.
+Hence, we have that and We use these reference values throughout the paper to compare the relative performance of our P2P application versus that of such an ideal system.